jonelorentzen/Social-media-coverage-of-fake-news/README.md

 Bachelor thesis on the social media coverage of fake news.

 - Devide the task
--
 - Who has to write report
--

 - Repository
 - Rapport metting
 - Starting requirements
 - Which apis to look at
 - Find out Facebook api, is useable?

-- Who is working on what task
+- Who is working on what tasks
 - Share it with vinay
 - Cover 3 social media
     - Reddit, Facebook, twitter